-7.06: Safety Boats
+7.06: Safety Boats (2018)

-Two safety boats shall be used during all events.
+A safety boat Two safety boats shall be used during all events.

 The suggested positioning is:

 - a) Slalom Events operating outside of course between No. 2 and No. 5 skier buoys. - b) Jumping Events operating opposite side of ramp, out-side of jump course buoys facing skier's anticipated point of landing. - c) Trick Events operating outside of course buoys facing skier during pass.